MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/create-upgrade-delete/aks-at-scale-troubleshoot-guide.md

 If you're not using Managed NAT, see [Troubleshoot source network address translation (SNAT) exhaustion and connection timeouts][Troubleshoot SNAT exhaustion and connection timeouts] to understand and resolve SNAT port exhaustion issues.

-## I can't scale up to 5000 nodes using the Azure portal
+## I can't scale up to 5,000 nodes using the Azure portal

-Use Azure CLI to scale up to a maximum of 5,000 nodes by follow these steps:
+Use the Azure CLI to scale up to a maximum of 5,000 nodes by following these steps:

 1. Create a minimum number of node pools in the cluster (because the maximum node pool node limit is 1,000) by running the following command: